mschmitt/chu300-notes/README.md

 ## GPU driver notes

 * GPU initialization on bootup seems highly unstable, showing a `DSI link not ready` error in the output of `dmesg`.
-* When this has happened (it mostly does) and the device shows weird artifacts after booting, suspend and resume.
+* When this happens (it mostly does) and the device shows only weird artifacts after booting, suspend and resume.
-* I have no fix for the subtle display flicker that sometimes occurs, other than reducing brightness below 20%.
+* I have no fix for the subtle display flicker that sometimes occurs, other than to reduce brightness below 20%.

 I *tried* to somehow nudge the *i915* driver behaviour by delaying its loading in */etc/modprobe.d/i915.conf*, which *seems* to work *some* of the time: